SonarSource/sonar-classloader/README.md

 # Toolbox for Java Classloaders

 Sonar Classloader is a toolbox for creating Java 7+ classloaders.
-It's inspired from projects [Codehaus Classworlds][classworlds] and
+It's inspired from projects [Codehaus Classworlds][classworlds] and [Plexus Classworlds][plexus].
+It is not coupled with SonarQube and can be used without any third-party dependencies.
-[Plexus Classworlds][plexus].

 This library is available under GNU LGPLv3.